Best Sundubu Jjigae Spots Featured on 생방송투데이

 What to Order & How to Enjoy:

-- Sundubu Jjigae (순두부찌개): While they might offer variations, the classic Sundubu Jjigae here is a masterpiece.
+- Sundubu Jjigae (순두부찌개): While they might offer variations, the classic Sundubu Jjigae here is honestly a masterpiece.
 It's usually served piping hot in a stone pot, alongside a variety of banchan (side dishes) like kimchi, pickled radishes, and sometimes a small grilled fish.

-- Crack an Egg: A raw egg is often provided with your stew.
-Crack it directly into the bubbling pot for added richness and a creamy texture as it cooks in the hot broth.
+- Crack an Egg: A raw egg is often provided with your stew – crack it directly into the bubbling pot for added richness and a creamy texture as it cooks in the hot broth.

 - Mix it with Rice: Scoop some of your rice into the stew, or alternate bites of the stew with spoonfuls of rice and banchan.
 It's all about creating your perfect bite!